The One Ring (Serialized 1 of 1) - Illustration by Veli Nyström

 The One Ring is exactly the type of card that looks inoffensive at first glance, but can actually be quite powerful.
 The two abilities it has are protection, which gives you protection from everything until your next turn when it comes in, and card draw, which causes you to lose life in a roundabout way.

 Let’s look at the card draw ability first.
-You may be surprised to learn that there aren’t many cards out there which have the text “tap: draw a card” without some kind of extra cost.
-Some cards will allow you to tap to loot (draw then discard), others rummage (discard then draw), and there’s plenty of options out there which allow you to pay mana, tap, and draw a card, too.
+You may be surprised to learn that there aren’t many cards out there with the text “tap: draw a card” without some kind of extra cost.
+Some cards will allow you to tap to loot (draw then discard), others rummage (discard then draw), and there are plenty of options out there that allow you to pay mana, tap, and draw a card, too.
 The only other artifact that allows you to tap and draw a card, with no restriction, is the comically bad Urza's Blueprints.
-While you need burden counters on The One Ring to actually draw a card, which technically is a restriction, tapping it puts a counter on it before you draw, so unless there’s something like a Solemnity out, there’s no restrictions here.
+While you need burden counters on The One Ring to actually draw a card, which technically is a restriction, tapping it puts a counter on it before you draw, so unless there’s something like a Solemnity out, there is no restriction here.

 The reason this ability is so powerful is that if you have a way to untap The One Ring, such as a Voltaic Key, you’re then able to draw multiple cards a turn.
 Similarly, effects like Seedborn Muse will untap The One Ring in each opponent’s turn too, so you can draw a card from it for every player’s turn.
 And because you only lose life in your own upkeep, if you can find a way to sacrifice it before the trigger happens, you won’t even lose any life!
 The indestructibility does make getting rid of it slightly more difficult, but it’s relatively trivial to do so if you’re ready for it.